 In 2016, after Bjorn Bantock moved to Bedford, the orchestra appointed Tom Hammond as Principal Conductor, following a rigorous selection process.
 Selected by Sir Charles Mackerras as the first Junior Fellow in conducting at Trinity Laban Conservatoire (2006-08), his work with other orchestras, professional and amateur, had already won him critical acclaim.
-Under his baton, SASO has gone from strength to strength with a succession of highly-praised concert seasons.
-Soloists who have worked with the orchestra in recent years include the violinists Clare Howick and David le Page, ‘Cellist Matthew Sharp and the horn player, Pip Eastop.
-The St Albans-based pianist (composer and conductor) Alissa Firsova has appeared with the orchestra on no less than six occasions since 2010, including memorable performances of Beethoven, Rachmaninov, Brahms and Tchaikovsky.
+Under his baton, SASO went from strength to strength with a succession of highly-praised concert seasons.
+Soloists included the violinists Clare Howick and David le Page, ‘Cellist Matthew Sharp and the horn player, Pip Eastop.
+The St Albans-based pianist (composer and conductor) Alissa Firsova also made a number of memorable appearances, performing concertos by Beethoven, Rachmaninov, Brahms and Tchaikovsky.

-In more than eighty years there have been numerous members and friends of the orchestra who have contributed to its organisation and activities.
+In ninety years numerous members and friends of the orchestra contributed to its organisation and activities.
 Special mention should be made of the oboist and bassoonist, the late Dr Roland Booth who, with his wife Nancy, played a major part in the orchestra’s development for more than half a century.
 Likewise, Tony Wigram, Jennifer’s husband, whose death from brain cancer occurred on the eve of the 2011 Festival Concert.
 An internationally renowned music therapist, Tony played with, and led, the orchestra’s viola section for many years.
-We also remember Babs Yule, a long-time Friend of SASO whose generous bequest to the orchestra following her death in 2010 has been used to fund a commemorative series of workshop weekends featuring such difficult repertoire as Shostakovich’s ‘Leningrad’ Symphony and the Lutoslawski Concerto for Orchestra.
-Most recently, in September 2014, the orchestra mourned the death of Kieran McGuirk who, as chairman for seven years, made an important administrative contribution to SASO’s development.
+We also remember Babs Yule, a long-time Friend of SASO whose generous bequest to the orchestra following her death in 2010 was used to fund a commemorative series of workshop weekends featuring such difficult repertoire as Shostakovich’s ‘Leningrad’ Symphony and the Lutoslawski Concerto for Orchestra.
+In September 2014, the orchestra mourned Kieran McGuirk who, as chairman for the previous seven years had made an important administrative contribution to SASO’s development.

-At a time of economic austerity even long-established community orchestras cannot depend on public grants to subsidise their activities.
-Yet the orchestra continues to flourish, giving six or more concerts each season.
-Its main performing venues are St Saviour’s Church and – reflecting the growing popularity of its concerts – St Albans Abbey.
-Thanks in no small part to its loyal and expanding audiences, SASO – now approaching its 90th birthday – finds itself in excellent musical health.
+At a time of severe economic uncertainty, even long-established community orchestras can no longer expect public grants to subsidise their activities.
+Yet St Albans Symphony Orchestra continues to flourish, giving six or more concerts each season.
+Its main performing venues are St Saviour’s Church and – reflecting the growing popularity of its concerts – St Albans Cathedral.
+Thanks in no small part to its loyal and expanding audiences, SASO at the mature age of 90 finds itself in robust musical health.